 Staff had the skills, knowledge and experience to carry out their roles.
-Dental nurses had undertaken post registration qualifications in oral health education and fluoride application.
-Staff told us they were encouraged and supported to undertake additional training and a number of them were currently enrolled on various courses.
+Dental nurses had undertaken post registration qualifications in dental radiography and oral hygiene education.

 Newly appointed staff had a structured induction and clinical staff completed continuing professional development required for their registration with the General Dental Council.